asadaliasim/asadaliasim/README.md

 <img src="./gifs//wave.gif" width="35">
 </h1>
 <b>
-I am a Full-Stack Developer with more than three years of experience.
-I am capable of building scalable and productive next-generation solutions.
-I have the best experience in developing and scaling web-based applications and products in both the development and production phases.
+I am Full-stack developer with a strong focus on backend development.
+Expertise in crafting robust server-side solutions and scalable architectures.
+Passionate about building efficient and high-performance systems.
+Continuous learner exploring new technologies to enhance the full development stack.
 </b>

 <h2>🛠 <b>Languages and Tools</b></h2>